wendyverdonk93/docs/content/tools/second-chance/how-does-it-work.md

 * [Direct Debit](/payment-methods/banks/sepa-direct-debit)

 ## Altering the Second Chance configuration
-It is not possible to change the Second Chance email in the settings.
-The Second Chance email can only be either enabled or disabled.
-When enabled, the Second Chance will be sent twice within 24 hours and this cannot be adjusted (after 1 hour and after 24 hours).
+At the moment you can not change the Second Chance email in the settings. __As per GDPR requirements MultiSafepay does not submit emails by default.
+Please ensure that when enabling this option, there is a documented consent from the receiver for submitting an email related to the respective payment link.__ When enabled, the Second Chance will be sent twice within 24 hours and this cannot be adjusted (after 1 hour and after 24 hours).

+For more information about how the Second Chance reminder can be sent through our API, please see the section on [generating a payment link](https://docs.multisafepay.com/api/#generating-a-payment-link)

-The Second Chance email can be personalised through an email template.
+The Second Chance email can be personalized through an email template.
 More information on how to personalize a Second Chance email is available in [Personalize the Second Chance email](/tools/second-chance/how-to-personalize-the-second-chance-e-mail)

 ### External plugins
 When enabled, the Second Chance email can have a negative result if, for example, you use an external warehouse system.
 A simple [cron job](/faq/general/glossary/#cron) may resolve a conflict between the Second Chance email and a warehouse system.
 However, it is not a stable solution in all situations.